Frequently Asked Questions

 When is the best time of the year and time of day to view elk?

 Pennsylvania’s Elk Country is spectacular anytime of the year.
 Most people come to elk country in September and October, but elk viewing during the winter is unique because very large herds, upwards of 150 elk at a time, can be seen in November through February.
 If you want to see a new born elk calf, or a bull elk in velvet, visit elk country during May, June and July.
 Elk Country is certainly a worthwhile trip anytime of the year.

 Can I do a horse drawn wagon ride when I visit the Elk Center?

 A horse drawn wagon ride is an exceptional experience and a unique way to view elk.
-The horse drawn wagon and sleigh rides are usually provided on the weekends by KECA, and are weather dependent.
+The horse drawn wagon rides are usually provided on the weekends by KECA, and are weather dependent.
 So, in case of inclement weather, the rides will not be held.
-Please call ahead to reserve your seat on the ride one day prior to your visit at 814-787-5167.
+We will put the tickets on sale the day of the ride at noon with those in line at the center being serviced first.
+You may attempt to call 814-787-5167 to reserve a seat as well, but we will not take phone calls until the line at our door is done buying tickets and tickets usually sell out.
 Don’t wait!
 Spots fill up fast!

 What else can my family do in Pennsylvania’s Elk Country?

 You can visit or camp at a nearby State Park such as Parker Dam or Sinnemahoning, canoe or kayak the many miles of rivers, visit a local winery or the many craft and gift shops in the area, dine out at the many area restaurants, fish the streams and lakes on state forest lands, hunt, or bird watch on the thousands of acres of public land near the Elk Center.
 For more information visit PAWilds.com or VisitPAGo.com.

 How can I become a part of the Keystone Elk Country Alliance and stay in touch with Pennsylvania’s Elk Country?